The simultaneous conjugacy problem in groups of piecewise linear functions: The -Simultaneous Conjugacy Problem

 \section{The $k$-Simultaneous Conjugacy Problem}

-We will make a sequence of reductions to solve first a particular case.
-This reductions will assume that we are able to solve the ordinary conjugacy problem.
-First we notice that, if we know how to solve the ordinary conjugacy problem, then solving the $(k+1)$-simultaneous conjugacy problem is equivalent to find a positive answer to the following problem: \problem{Is there an algorithm such that given $(x_1, \ldots, x_k, y)$ and $(x_1, \ldots, x_k,z)$ it can decide whether there is a function $g \in C_{PL_2(I)}(x_1) \cap \ldots \cap C_{PL_2(I)}(x_k)$ such that $g^{-1} y g = z$? }
+We will make a sequence of reductions to solve the simultaneous conjugacy problem in $\PL_{+}(J)$ and $\PL_{S,G}(J)$.
+Let $M$ denote the group $\PL_+(J)$ or $\PL_{S,G}(J)$, which will allow us to treat both cases together.
+These reductions closely follow the solution of the ordinary conjugacy problem.
+First we notice that, since we know how to solve the ordinary conjugacy problem, then solving the $(k+1)$-simultaneous conjugacy problem is equivalent to find a positive answer to the following problem: